Kieldro/p1/readme.txt

 			Kalemiturd
 SECTIONS: 52405
 			52415
-CODING STATUS: does not compile, all files created with headers;
+CODING STATUS: Compiles, LowerBound is a mere skeleton.
+Part 2 hasn't been touched;